Other / mixed grade configuration · Savannah, GA

 How many students attend Pulaski Elementary School?

 Pulaski Elementary School has 1,147 students enrolled.
-It is a other school in Savannah, GA.
+It is a public school in Savannah, GA.

 What is the student-teacher ratio at Pulaski Elementary School?